 Importance of Meaning-Making in Art

-Many of art educators notice that students learn most when they are fully engaged into activities and they even become self-directed learners.
+Many art educators notice that students learn most when they are fully engaged in activities and they even become self-directed learners.
 Gude (2008) explains that meaning-making in art is “the ability to engage and entertain ideas and images; it is the ability to make use of images and ideas to re-imagine one’s own life experiences.
 It is the ability to investigate and represent one’s own experiences” (p.101).
-Knowing the purpose of doing engage students into their desired activities and allows them to become self-directed learners.
+Knowing the purpose of doing engage students in their desired activities and allows them to become self-directed learners.
 Jaquith (2011) stated that “research has shown that learners who have educational autonomy and are in control of the meaning-making process tend to solve problems through intrinsic motivation”.
-Art class should not be the place to just teach technical skills to draw or create objects, it should be the place to grow as a whole person by learning about oneself and world around oneself through process of out making art.
+Art class should not be the place to just teach technical skills to draw or create objects, it should be the place to grow as a whole person by learning about oneself and the world around oneself through the process of making art.
 Many artists and art educators find it useful to think of art as a behavior rather than a product (Dissanayake & Simpson as cited in Massey, 2017).
-Massey (2017) explains that art curriculum changes when we think of art as encompassing the human tendency to beautify, construct meaning, and express oneself aesthetically, art becomes not just a product to take home; it embraces nearly every experience in the classroom, or process of making art.
-The art-making process is one of “inquiry and engagement, research and experimentation, trial and error, risk taking, reflection and reevaluation, and growth and discovery” (Polster as cited in Massey, 2017, p.13).
-Meaning-making in art help us to think in different, new, innovative, original way and this creative thinking can be helpful not solely for artistic expression, also in our daily life.
+Massey (2017) explains that the art curriculum changes when we think of art as encompassing the human tendency to beautify, construct meaning, and express oneself aesthetically, art becomes not just a product to take home; it embraces nearly every experience in the classroom or process of making art.
+The art-making process is one of “inquiry and engagement, research and experimentation, trial and error, risk-taking, reflection and reevaluation, and growth and discovery” (Polster as cited in Massey, 2017, p.13).
+Meaning-making in art helps us to think in different, new, innovative, original ways and this creative thinking can be helpful not solely for artistic expression, also in our daily life.

 Meaning-Making in Older Students